mxagar/mlops_udacity/04_Monitoring/MLOpsND_Monitoring.md

 Each module has a folder with its respective notes.
 This folder and file refer to the **fourth** module: **ML Model Scoring and Monitoring**.

+This module has 5 lessons and a project.
+The first lesson is an introduction; the exercises for lessons 2-5 are located in [`./lab/`](./lab/).

 Mikel Sagardia, 2022.
 No guarantees.